 Lucy Pearson, England Cricketer and Teacher

 We aim to help children to develop a positive attitude towards active and healthy lifestyles and provide enjoyable experiences that will encourage children to think in different ways to suit a wide variety of activities.
 Children learn how to plan, perform and evaluate actions, ideas and performances and to improve their quality and effectiveness.
 All activities take place both inside and outside.
-Our facilities include two outdoor playgrounds, the use of a field and an indoor hall and there is a wide range of apparatus for use in these areas.
-An annual Sports Day is held in the summer term and provides opportunities for children to demonstrate their growing skills in this area of the curriculum.
-Dance features in performances such as the Christmas Play, end of year concerts and country dancing for the Summer Fete.
+Our facilities include two large, outdoor playgrounds, the use of a field and an indoor hall and there is a wide range of apparatus for use in these areas (including a court, pirate ship and trim trail).
+Our PE curriculum is skills based which builds on progression as the children move through the school.
+Our long term plan is broad and balanced, to allow children to have access a wide variety of high quality PE and sports provision.
+The curriculum is delivered by teachers and PE specialists.

 The National Curriculum for KS1 states that pupils should be taught to: